crazywhalecc/static-php-cli/docs/en/guide/index.md

 StaticPHP is a build tool that compiles the PHP interpreter together with any extensions you need into a single self-contained binary.
 The target system doesn't need PHP or any runtime libraries installed — just copy the binary and run it.
 Builds target Linux, macOS, and Windows.

+StaticPHP isn't limited to PHP.
+Built on the same infrastructure, it can also compile standalone static binaries for common tools like `curl`, `pkg-config`, and `htop` — no dependencies required on the target machine.
+Support for more tools (including `openssl` and other frequently-used CLI utilities) is planned.

 ## Why bother with a static PHP binary?

 A typical PHP installation is tightly coupled to the system: you install PHP, then extensions, then spend time dealing with version mismatches across distros.
 A static binary sidesteps all of that — what you get is a single executable that runs on any machine of the same architecture, no setup required.